rolesucsd/Pangenomics/docs/source/mash.rst

-MASH tutorial
+Phylogroup division with Mash
 =============

-This tutorial implements Mash pylogroup division as created in `this source <https://doi.org/10.1038%2Fs42003-020-01626-5>`_.
+This tutorial implements `Mash <https://github.com/marbl/Mash>`_ pylogroup division as created in `this source <https://doi.org/10.1038%2Fs42003-020-01626-5>`_.

-1. Run MASH on files `Mash <https://github.com/marbl/Mash>`_
+1. Run MASH on files

 .. code-block:: python